Engie opens Belgium's largest battery park

 This storage capacity is sufficient to supply 100,000 households with electricity for four hours: in that case, the batteries would go from fully charged to completely empty.
 In practice, a constant balance is sought between charging the batteries and injecting energy into the electricity grid.
 In this way, the battery park contributes to the stability of the high-voltage grid and to the further development of renewable energy.

 The site has been managed by Engie since the 1950s and has been used successively to generate electricity from coal and oil, then gas, and now also for electricity storage.
-The distinctive cooling towers at the River Senne are a reminder of this history and will remain in place.
+The distinctive cooling towers on the river Senne are a reminder of this history and will remain in place.

-Engie is also working on the construction of battery parks in Drogenbos, in the province of Flemish Brabant, and Kallo, East Flanders province.
+Engie is also working on the construction of battery parks in Drogenbos, in Flemish Brabant, and Kallo, East Flanders.
 In Drogenbos, the capacity will be 80 megawatts, and in Kallo, 100 megawatts.
 Both projects will be commissioned in the course of 2027.

 Related news